Washington Public Assistance for Immigrants Who Are Not Lawfully Present

 Will getting assistance make me ineligible for lawful permanent resident (green card) status in the future?

 Maybe.
 Some immigrants must show when they apply for green card status that they are not going to rely on government assistance for financial support.
-This public charge test only applies to certain immigrants, including:
+This is called the public charge test.
+It only applies to certain immigrants.
+These include:

-persons legalizing their status through a visa petition filed by a family member
+persons applying for a green card through a visa petition filed by a family member

-some persons legalizing their status through a visa petition filed by an employer
+some persons applying for a green card through a visa petition filed by an employer

 It does not apply to refugees, asylees, or other humanitarian entrants.

 This area of the law is complicated.
 Talk to an immigration lawyer.
-When Is It Safe for Immigrants to Use Public Benefits: Public Charge Rules and Possible Changes has more info.
+Read The New Public Charge Rule: What You Need to Know.

 If DSHS or HBE/HCA denies your application and you believe you are eligible or want someone else to review your case, you can appeal.